Last Updated on May 17, 2023 by Matt

 EMove RoadRunner vs NanRobot D5+

-Talking about seated scooters, we must start with one of the best there is – the NanRobot D5+.
-Price at around $1380, it is a bit cheaper than the EMove RoadRunner, but has a lot to offer.
+Price at around $1380, the NanRobot D5+ is a bit cheaper than the EMove RoadRunner, but has a lot to offer.

 While its features may not be as outstanding as the ones on the EMove RoadRunner, the NanRobot D5+ still comes with a nice pair of suspension springs, mudguards, a built-in bright headlight, and a removable seat with an additional shock absorber beneath it.